Casa Batlló or Casa Milà? Which Is Better in 2026?

 Casa Batlló vs Casa Milà: History

 Casa Batlló and Casa Milà were built sequentially, with one following the completion of the other.
-Here’s a brief breakdown of the houses’ history.
+Here’s a quick breakdown of the houses’ histories:

 A view of the exterior of Casa Batllo building in Barcelona, Spain with colorful, whimsical architecture